 - What happens if the certification is lapsed?

-Finally, there are other good resources to use as you pursue that asphalt technician certification – and once you achieve it, make sure your name is included in your state DOT’s online list of certified industry professionals, or any other relevant lists.
+Finally, there are other good resources to use as you prepare for and achieve that asphalt technician certification.
 Check out the links below for more information.

 - National Asphalt Pavement Association Back to Basics Webinar Series or online training courses